wxinix/TensorFlow-Island/README.md

 # TensorFlow-Island
 RemObjects Island platform bindings for TensorFlow C API v1.15.0.

 TensorFlow-Island is a high-level abstraction of TensorFlow C-APIs, in several modern languages: Swift, Oxygene, Java, Go and C#.
 It is dependent on RemObjects Elements LLVM-based Island platform compilers, genenating CPU-native code for machine-learning applications on Windows, Linux, and MacOS.

+Note - these supported languages (Swift, Oxygene, Java, Go and C#) are all compiled into CPU native code, without any dependency on .NET CLR, JVM, or any virtual machine environment.
+This is a unique capability of RemObjects Elements compiler toolchain.
+This particularly fits the design objective and goal of TenorFlow-Island, hence we select this toolchain for TensorFlow-Island.

 TensorFlow-Island is inspired by TensorFlow4Delphi (https://github.com/hartmutdavid/TensorFlow4Delphi).
 The framework design is heavily infuenced by TensorFlowSharp https://github.com/migueldeicaza/TensorFlowSharp.
 Special thanks to the authors and contributors of these two projects.